Vistula: Delta

-Various causes (rain, snow melt, ice jams) have caused many severe floods of the Vistula down the centuries.
+Various causes (rain, snow melt, ice jams) have caused many severe floods of the Vistula over the centuries.
 Land in the area was sometimes depopulated by severe flooding, and later had to be resettled.

 See (Figure 7, on page 812 at History of floods on the River Vistula) for a reconstruction map of the delta area as it was around the year 1300: note much more water in the area, and the west end of the Vistula Lagoon (Frisches Haff) was bigger and nearly continuous with the Drausen See.

 Channel changes

 As with some aggrading rivers, the lower Vistula has been subject to channel changing.

 Near the sea, the Vistula was diverted sideways by coastal sand as a result of longshore drift and split into an east-flowing branch (the Elbing (Elbląg) Vistula, Elbinger Weichsel, Szkarpawa, flows into the Vistula Lagoon, now for flood control closed to the east with a lock) and a west-flowing branch (the Danzig (Gdańsk) Vistula, Przegalinie branch, reached the sea in Danzig).
 Until the 14th century, the Elbing Vistula was the bigger.